Overbooked Flight Compensation

 All airlines All countries No Win, No Fee

 Overselling flights is a typical practice among airlines attempting to maximize income, but it comes at a high cost to consumers.
-As a result, some people are denied boarding.
+Airlines overbook flights as a common industry practice, known as flight overbooking, to account for no-shows.
+As a result, some air passengers with a confirmed booking on a scheduled flight may be denied boarding.
 Your trip may be ruined due to refused boarding, including missed connections, significant events, and lost vacation time.

 Passenger Rights in Case of an Overbooked Flight